vaishcodescape/shipd-agent/README.md

 # shipd-agent
-An automatic Review Agents that does code reviews for you on the Shipd.ai Platform
+An automatic review agents that does code reviews for you on the Shipd.ai Platform